 We absolutely adore this idea by @ridgydidgeresources.

-She is adding them to her relief bag for relief teaching – only the children staying on task and doing the right thing will receive a pom pom pal!
+She is adding them to her substitute bag for substitute teaching – only the children staying on task and doing the right thing will receive a pom pom pal!
 Love it!

 Rainbow Fact Fun